CodinGame/monaco-vscode-api/README.md

 - Some features that are supported by Monaco (Language feature registrations...) which are just forwarded to it (with some transformations)
 - Some features that are not supported by Monaco, and in such case:
   - If it's an important feature: it requires to use the corresponding service override.
-  - If it's some advanced features that don't make a lot of sense on Monaco (scm, tests...), it just throws an error when you try to use it.
+  - If it's some advanced features that don't make a lot of sense on Monaco (tests...), it just throws an error when you try to use it.

 ## Installation